Children’s goes cashless for point-of-service payments on Sept. 1, 2023

 Some of the healthcare providers who care for your child at Children’s may be independent contractors and not employees of Children’s.
 Because insurance plans and coverage frequently change, Children’s cannot ensure that everyone who sees your child is covered by your insurance plan.
 We encourage families to ask questions and to work closely with their insurance providers.
 If your child’s insurance coverage changes, notify one of our customer service representatives immediately.

-In accordance with federal regulations, our standard hospital charges are posted online.
+In accordance with federal regulations, our standard hospital charges are posted in the Price Information section below.
 We encourage patient families to consult with their insurance providers to understand insurance coverage, which charges will be covered, how much will be billed, information on deductibles and expected out-of-pocket responsibility.

 Insurance Information Resources

-Full or partial financial assistance may be available from Children’s for:
+Full or partial financial assistance may be available from Children’s for medical care provided by Children’s in the following circumstances:

 - Patients, parents or other responsible parties (guarantors) who need help paying for hospitalizations.